canix1/managedpriv/content/english/blog/Do You Allow Blank Passwords In Your Environment.md

 Well, you can run a script to test every account against a blank password or why not find users with passwords that don't comply with the password policy and remove the user setting for other users at the same time? :)
 <!--more-->

-Here's a code-sample that remove the <b>ADS_UF_PASSWD_NOTREQD</b>.
+Here's a code-sample that remove the **ADS_UF_PASSWD_NOTREQD**.
 If a user has a blank password the script will report an error stating it does not follow the password policy for the domain, as long as you have a password policy in the domain that requires minimum length above zero characters.
 If the script succeeds it will also report the status of the account, since if the account is also disabled it still could have a blank password.
 <!--more-->
 You could test your environment with this code-sample and review the output.
 <!--more-->

-Hopefully you do not have accounts with <b>ADS_UF_PASSWD_NOTREQD</b>.
+Hopefully you do not have accounts with **ADS_UF_PASSWD_NOTREQD**.
 If you do you follow this procedure to find them.
 <!--more-->

 You could still of course have accounts with blank passwords in case you had a domain password policy with no minimum password length.
 To remediate you have to make sure your password policies are in line with you security policy and that users are required to change their passwords and do not have "Password never expires" ticked in.